hydroframe/subsettools/README.md

 ## Usage

-The subsettools package provides functions to simplify the process of setting up a modeling domain to run the hydrologic model ParFlow.
-The package allows the user to subset all required hydrogeologic and climate forcing datasets from Hydrodata.
-It also contains various functions to edit and run models.
-These capabilities allow for more rapid application of ParFlow to hydrologic simulation.
+The subsettools package provides functions that simplify the process of setting up a modeling domain in the contiguous United States (CONUS) and running the hydrologic model ParFlow.
+The package allows the user to subset all required hydrogeologic and climate forcing datasets from the database Hydrodata.
+It also contains various functions to edit and run your subset model.
+These capabilities allow for more rapid and replicable application of ParFlow for hydrologic simulations.

 ## Installation